quicwg/ops-drafts/draft-ietf-quic-applicability.md

 expose an interface that allows an application layer to specify how to apply padding.

+# ACKing on constraint links

+On network paths where there is significant asymmetry, the transmission of QUIC ACKs can reduce the efficient use of network capacity or transmission opportunities.
+This effect occurs when the return capacity is significantly more constrained than the forward capacity, or the cost of transmission per packet is a significant component of the total transmission cost.
+Reducing the ratio of acknowledgements to data at the QUIC receiver can improve link utilization and reduce link transmission costs.

 # Port Selection and Application Endpoint Discovery {#ports}